 Ensure that the leads do not twist within the mounting tube.
 Leads must lie as shown in the installation sketch.
-Use protective gloves when handling the leads.
-Do not kink or bend the leads.

 - 6. The lower end of the Mounting Tube includes four threaded holes.
 Install an Allen set screw from the hardware kit in any of the threaded holes to secure the Torch Head Assembly to the Mounting Tube. - 7.
 Fasten the positioning tube into the mounting block.
 Slide the leads end cap down onto the torch positioning tube.
 Ensure that the end cap engages the O-ring at the top of the positioning tube. - 8.
 Install the shield cup, and cartridge assembly (including consumables) onto the torch head.